Rendering the Economic Fat for a Steady State Economy

 The surgeon general would like a word.
 (Emily Wade, Unsplash)

 Another pool of excessive or imprudent spending is purchases of various screens for kids.
 The National Institutes of Health reports that 53 percent of U.S. kids have a cell phone by age 11.
-Yet U.S. Surgeon General Vivek Murthy recently warned about the mental health effects of social media.
-He has also called for placing warning labels on social media.
+Yet U.S. Surgeon General Vivek Murthy recently warned that social media is taking a toll on Americans’ mental health, and even called for placing warning labels on social media.
 Cell phones for kids would seem to offer another win-win opportunity for society.
 By practicing restraint and telling kids they have to wait, parents can save $822 per child, the average cost of a cell phone in 2023, while protecting kids’ mental health.

 Screens on TVs, computers, and video games represent a similar cost-benefit calculus.
 Pre-teens spend more than four hours per day in front of a screen, and teens more than seven hours.
 We can explain this exposure partly by kids’ easy access to the technologies.
-More than 40 percent of children between 4 and 6 years old, and more than half of kids 8 and older, have a TV or video game console in their bedroom.
+More than 40 percent of children between four and six years old, and more than half of kids eight and older, have a TV or video game console in their bedroom.

 The impact is real.
 Kids with bedroom media consume greater amounts of screen time, which displaces important activities such as reading and sleeping and often leads to poor school performance.
 Bedroom media also influence risk for obesity and video game addiction and increased their openness to aggression, according to a 2017 study.